 What is Uber: Information society service or service provider?

-The key to understand whether Uber can be classified as an online intermediary or a mere transportation service provider are not yet clearly defined in a legal manner.
+The key to understanding whether Uber can be classified as an online intermediary or a mere transportation service provider are not yet clearly defined in a legal manner.
 In the meantime, some criteria to decide what is Uber's business model have been put on the table, including whether:

 - the platform may control the quality of the service by means of introducing ratings systems,